recursionbane/ran/readme.md

                                      if listdir is false, return 404 not found error.
                                      Default is false.
-         --listdirasjson=<bool>      When this AND -listdir are set, return directory listings as JSON -sa, -serve-all=<bool>           Serve all paths even if the path is start with dot.
+         --listdirasjson=<bool>      When this AND -listdir are set, return directory listings as JSON --ignorefileext=<str list>  A comma-separated list of file extensions that will not be served.
+    -sa, -serve-all=<bool>           Serve all paths even if the path is start with dot.
     -g,  -gzip=<bool>                Turn on or off gzip compression.
 Default value is true (means turn on).
     -am, -auth-method=<auth>         Set authentication method, valid values are basic and digest.
 Default is basic